 Donald Ross is the greatest golf course designer of all time.
 He is one of golf’s true heroes.
-He is directly responsible for the creation of four hundred of the most splendid and challenging courses in the world.
+He is directly responsible for the creation of over four hundred of the most splendid and challenging courses in the world.
 As the patron saint of golf course architecture, he is widely known for his beautiful, deceptively simple designs that harmonize with the surrounding environment.
 Donald Ross turned golf course architecture into an art form.

 The film, “Donald Ross: Discovering the Legend,” is about a man who left Scotland for America without enough money to buy his second meal, but who became one of the most respected and best paid individuals in all of sports.
-It features not only the great Ross courses that have hosted major championships, such as Pinehurst #2, Interlachen, Inverness, and Salem, but also lesser-known gems that are revered by their members for their playability, challenge and charm.
+It features not only the great Ross courses that have hosted major championships, such as Pinehurst #2, Interlachen, Inverness, and Charles River, but also lesser-known gems that are revered by their members for their playability, challenge and charm.

 At the heart of this film is the simple idea that Donald Ross’ lasting and unique contribution to the game should be more widely recognized and appreciated.
 Viewers will see what the courses look like now, and in some instances, what they looked like years ago.
-Clips from archival films, still photos, and architectural plans and drawings are be featured.
+Clips from archival films, still photos, and architectural plans and drawings are featured.
 Anecdotal stories and interviews with renowned golf course architects, professionals, writers, historians, course superintendents, television analysts, and amateur players serve to critically enrich the film, and explain why Ross’ classic designs have stood the test of time.

 From the Producer, Cob Carlson